radcamp/radcamp.github.io/Phoenix2024/setup_and_fastqc.md

-# RADCamp Chicago 2024 - Day 1
+# RADCamp Phoenix 2024 - Day 1

 ## Overview of the mornings activities:
 * [Intro to ipyrad documentation](#intro-ipyrad-docs)